Gregfr3D/ArmaReforgerNightVision/README.md

 # How to use (in-game) ?

   All NVG can be found in an "Equiment Crate" in the GameMaster mode (and if it doesn't bug in the arsenal too).
+All faction are available.

   In "settings/Controls/Equipment" you can set 3 keys.